pbroboto/Tide-Station-to-ESP32-ThingSpeak/README.md

 **Integrated Development Environment (IDE)**

 For programming, I used the Arduino IDE, which is based on the C language.
 It offers various libraries to easily connect to peripherals such as the LCD screen, SD card, Wi-Fi, and Thingspeak.
 Since the Arduino IDE supports a wide range of boards, it’s important to select the correct one.
 In this case, I chose the ESP32 Dev Module.

+**Capturing Data from the LoRa Radio**

+Capturing string data from the LoRa radio is straightforward.
+Each character is received and combined into a complete word.
+If the data matches the NMEA sentence pattern, the program continues capturing until the end of the sentence, verifying the checksum to ensure the data was transmitted correctly.
+If the checksum matches, the sentence is considered valid.

+For processing NMEA strings, I modified the TinyGPSPlus library, originally written by Mikal Hart, by adding support for the $PVTMA, $SDDBT, and $SDDPT sentences.
+I then renamed the library to TinyNMEA.